sgort/LegitiMaat/Samenvatting.md

 The link element is defined in the [[HTML]] spec.

-Automatic external reference linking should be working now for [= URL parser =].
+Automatic external reference linking should be working now for [=URL parser=].